charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 	- what this is doing is selecting the songs where the artist id of songs will match up with the id of artists table.
 - *The difference between IN and =*
 	- IN is used when you have multiple results whereas = is for when you know that there will be only one result. for example if you're querying all the shows steve carrel is in, you can use = for the person_id = because there will be only one person id for the actor steve carrell
+	- you can also use the IN keyword for searching for more than one row to pull data from for example when looking for data for both bradley cooper and jennifer lawrence
 ##### Testing .sql files with sqlite3
 - you need to pipe the contents of the .sql file into the sqlite. so you can run `cat filename.sql | sqlite3 movies.db`
 - alternatively, you can also run: `cat filename.sql | sqlite3 movies.db > output.txt`